-- Key Features of the Remuneration and Incentive Mechanism - 1.
-Performance Management Mechanism
+Key Features of the Remuneration and Incentive Mechanism

+1. Performance Management Mechanism

 The Group has put in place a performance management mechanism to formalise the performance management at the levels of the Group, units and individuals.
 The annual targets of the Group will be cascaded down under the framework of balanced scorecard whereby the performance of the Senior Management and different units (including business units, risk control units and other units) would be assessed from the perspectives of financial, building blocks/key tasks, risk management and compliance.
 For individual staff at different levels, annual targets of the Group will be tied to their job requirements through the performance management mechanism.
-Performance of individuals will be appraised on their achievement against targets, their contribution towards performance of their units and fulfilment of risk management duties and compliance, etc. Not only is target accomplishment taken into account, but the risk exposure involved during the course of work could also be evaluated and managed, ensuring secured and normal operation of the Group.
+Performance of individuals will be appraised on their achievement against targets, their contribution towards performance of their units and fulfilment of risk management duties and compliance and adherence to the Group's corporate culture, etc. Not only is target accomplishment taken into account, but also the values-based behaviours and sufficient risk during the course of work, ensuring prudent operation and sustainable development of the Group.